dleshem/awesome-startup/README.md

 ## Investing
 * [Power Laws in Venture](https://reactionwheel.net/2015/06/power-laws-in-venture.html) - Modeling venture returns (math heavy).
 * [Why Do VCs Insist on Only Investing in High-Risk, High-Return Companies?](https://reactionwheel.net/2019/01/why-do-vcs-insist-on-only-investing-in-high-risk-high-return-companies.html) - Implications of power law on venture capital.
-* [Betting on the Ponies: Non-Unicorn Investing](https://reactionwheel.net/2014/07/betting-ponies.html)A framework for angel investing.
+* [Betting on the Ponies: Non-Unicorn Investing](https://reactionwheel.net/2014/07/betting-ponies.html) - A framework for angel investing.